bijection/g9/README.md

 })
 ```
 A live version of this example is on the examples page.

+### onChange(data, renderedObjects)
+`onChange(data, renderedObjects)` is an optional argument which, if included, is called after each re-render with the data that determined the render, and the set of rendered objects.
+Typical uses for `onChange` include debugging compositions and updating other parts of your page.

 ## Properties of the object returned by g9()